5 Ways to Lower Your Cholesterol Levels

 Contrary to popular belief, consuming foods high in cholesterol does not have a significant impact on blood cholesterol levels for most people.
 However, it is still important to focus on overall healthy eating habits rather than solely avoiding high-cholesterol foods.

-4. Can stress management techniques really reduce cholesterol levels?
+4. Can stress management techniques reduce cholesterol levels?

 While stress management techniques may not directly lower cholesterol levels, they can help reduce stress-related behaviors such as emotional eating, smoking, or excessive drinking, which can positively impact cholesterol levels.